teamniteo/handbook/4_Marketing-Support/support.md

 * Incorrect: Asking for the user's new login email and setting it yourself.
 * Correct: Ask the user to log into their account, go to Settings tab, and then update the information themselves.

 There are other scenarios but the general idea is that don't give anything to a user unless properly verified.
-One verification process is asking them to log into their account then checking the logs for the login event.
+One verification process is asking them to log in to their account then checking the logs for the login event.

 ## Using Intercom